i (at) andrew (dot) li

-My main project now is creating software tools for designers who use shape grammars.
-Shape grammars let you describe the process by which a design is derived (e.g., line by line), and they let you describe that process in a graphic way, i.e., in drawings.
-(For a more detailed explanation, please see this page.)
+My main project now is creating a software tool for designers who use shape grammars.
+Shape grammars let you describe the process by which a design is derived, from the first line to the completed version.
+And they let you describe that process in a graphic way, i.e., in drawings.
+(For a slightly more detailed explanation, please see this page.)

-The reason I’m creating shape grammar tools is that I need them to continue work that I started years ago.
+The reason I’m creating this shape grammar tool is that I need it to continue work that I began years ago.

 It started with a study of the 12th-century Chinese building manual Yingzao fashi 營造法式 [Building standards].
 I have a website devoted to explaining structural carpentry (da muzuo 大木作) as presented in that manual:

 In the next stage, I used a shape grammatical approach to study how to teach and understand that book, which I laid out in my dissertation:

 Since then, I have been following two parallel tracks.
 The first track is more theoretical (it doesn’t involve software).

 I laid out a framework for using shape grammatical analysis in understanding Chinese architectural history beyond the Yingzao fashi, a framework that I use in my teaching.
 This is the paper:

 More generally, I proposed a formal framework for using computational methods to teach architectural history, which I discuss in this paper: